Gloucester City Cycling Club

 2.3 An Extraordinary General Meeting (EGM) of the Club, with powers equal to the AGM, may be held by the decision of the General Committee or on written application by at least ten members.

 2.4 All Club members shall receive at least seven days written notice of the AGM or any EGM along with an Agenda.
+Written notice may be by e-mail to the member’s e-mail address.

 2.5 No rule may be made, altered or rescinded except at the AGM or any EGM by a majority of two-thirds of members present and voting.
 Any motion to make, alter or rescind Rules or Club Trophies must appear on the Agenda.
 Items for inclusion on the Agenda must be in the General Secretary’s hands at least 21 clear days before the AGM or any EGM.